Name: Edward

 1716 John and Edward Coffee (the oldest sons of Edward Sr.) of St. Ann's Parish

-bought a plantation of 200 acres from John Mosely, son and executor of Edward
+bought a plantation of 200 acres from John Mosely, son and executor of William

 Mosely.
 The plantation included houses, buildings, barns, tobacco sheds,